 - Building on our new company leadership.
-Our new President and Chief Executive Officer, Mr. Sanjay Mirchandani, joined our company in February 2019.
+Our President and Chief Executive Officer, Mr. Sanjay Mirchandani, joined our company in February 2019.
 He has made it a priority to bring world-class talent to our company.
 Since Mr. Mirchandani's arrival, we have welcomed six new business leaders to our senior leadership team.
-We have welcomed a number of other key individuals across the company as well, including a new sales leadership team led by Mr. Riccardo Di Blasio. - Independent leadership for the Board.
+We have welcomed a number of other key individuals across the company as well, greatly strengthening our senior and midlevel leadership. - Independent leadership for the Board.
 Our independent Chairman of the Board, Mr. Nicholas Adamo, joined the Board in August 2018 as an independent Director and succeeded to the role of Chairman of the Board in April 2019.
-He is an experienced executive in the information technology industry, with more than twenty years as a senior executive at Cisco Systems. - Three new directors appointed.
-This year, we welcomed three new independent directors, Ms. Allison Pickens, Mr. R. Todd Bradley and Mr. Arlen Shenkman, each of whom joined the Board in June 2020.
-With the addition of these individuals, a total of 8 new directors have joined our Board in the last two years. - Increased gender diversity at the Board level.
-Three women have joined our Board in the last two years, including most recently Ms. Allison Pickens, who brings particular expertise and experience in driving growth and strategic transformation initiatives at SaaS companies.
+The separation of the roles of CEO and Chairman represents strong corporate governance and creates dynamic company leadership. - Significant new Board membership.
+Of our current eleven member Board, eight directors have joined the Board since 2018.
+This has significantly decreased the average board tenure and age of our Board. - Increased gender diversity at the Board and management levels.
+Since 2018, we have added three women to the Board and added two women to our senior management team.